-Her first neurologist couldn’t figure out her conditions.
+Her first neurologist couldn’t figure out her diagnosis.
 He looked at me that last day I saw him and said, “She is a little girl who needs a lot of therapy.”
 He also encouraged me to go to Phoenix Children’s Hospital when we got settled into our new home and get a second opinion.

 During that time, we were encouraged to start Occupational Therapy (OT).
 I had no idea what that was or what it could do for her.
 I started reading and learning what OT was and why it’s important for people with disabilities.

-Our OT life includes sensory rich activities.
-Developing a “sensory rich diet” was a new concept for me too.
+Our OT life includes sensory-rich activities.
+Developing a “sensory-rich diet” was a new concept for me too.
 I thought it meant food, but it means activities.
 If there’s one thing I’ve learned being a special needs parent, it’s that adults use large, complicated words and phrases to describe something so simple.
 Keep them active and use activities that help their minds and bodies learn to work together.

-We live in an area that the summer climate keeps us from enjoying a lot of outdoor activities.
+We live in an area where the summer climate keeps us from enjoying a lot of outdoor activities.
 It’s just too hot during the day.
 I found a small trampoline for kids.
 It had a 110 lb. weight capacity and a bar to hold for support.
 It changed our world.

 Jumping has so many benefits.
 Jumping on a trampoline helps develop gross motor skills and balance.
 It also provides vestibular motion feedback and sensory input for the brain.
 It can be calming and relaxing while improving body awareness.